Video game emulators

 at ZodTTD's site here.

-I do not link to any ROM (game) files.
+I do not link to any BIOS or ROM files.
 I will not supply these files, so don't ask.
-Use the
+Use the power

 PDRoms prides itself on offering freeware, public domain, or ROMs that have otherwise been legalized